Data Analytics Classes & Bootcamps San Francisco

 Hadoop is one of the most popular Big Data frameworks.
 Most professional arenas will expect (or hope) that you have experience in Hadoop, so it can’t hurt to tackle it alongside data analytics.
 Likewise, SQL is the most common way of getting information from a database and updating it, so if you can master SQL as well, you’ll be a step ahead of your career competition.

-Industries That Use Data Analytics
+San Francisco Industries That Use Data Analytics

 Technology is perhaps the most well-known industry in San Francisco, thanks to its location just 40 miles north of Silicon Valley cities like Cupertino, Palo Alto, and Mountain View.
-The Bay Area is also home to several tech giants like Salesforce, Instacart, Apple, and Lyft and is also a prime location for start-ups.
+The Bay Area is also home to several tech giants like Salesforce, Instacart, Apple, and Lyft, and is a prime location for start-ups.
 The region employs more than 400,000 tech professionals, and you could be one of them.

 Social and digital media is another thriving industry, consisting of more than 300 digital media companies like YouTube, Electronic Arts, Zynga, X (formerly known as Twitter), Dolby Laboratories, Pixar, Sony, Sega of America, Konami Digital Entertainment America, and PDI DreamWorks SKG.
 YouTube alone contributed $35 billion to the U.S. gross domestic product and supported over 390,000 full-time equivalent jobs in 2022, so it isn’t hard to see the success and growth of this industry in San Francisco and beyond.